 Under Virginia’s laws and regulations, drivers usually face a “less strict” penalty and judgment if they are caught driving under influence for the first time.

 License suspension, jail, paying a fine, possible restricted license, possible VASAP (Virginia Alcohol Safety Action Program) and the use of an ignition interlock device could be given to a person who commits his first offense in Virginia as a DUI (Driver Under Influence).
-The penalties that are given to the DUI violator are highly dependent on whether there was a minor in the car with the violator when he/she was issued a DUI conviction, on his/her BAC (Blood Alcohol Level) percentage, if damage was caused by the DUI violator while he/she was driving, and/or his/her age at that time.
+The penalties that are given to the drunk driving offender are highly dependent on whether there was a minor in the car with the violator when he/she was issued a DUI conviction, on his/her BAC (Blood Alcohol Level) percentage, if damage was caused by the drunk driving offender while he/she was driving, and/or his/her age at that time.

 Penalties for First DUI Offense in Virginia

 He/she would also be served with a jail sentence that may go up to one year or 12 months and if the DUI violator’s BAC was between 0.20 and 0.15 percent, then an additional five days In jail will be added.
 However, an additional ten days of jail time would be given to a DUI violator if his/her BAC was above 0.20 percent.
 An ignition interlock device would need to be used by the DUI violator if he/she received a restricted license and his/her BAC measured at 0.15 or above.
-Also, the DUI violator must do the VASAP in accordance with the DUI laws in Virginia.
+Also, the DUI violator must do the VASAP in accordance with the Virginia drunk driving laws.

 Some Additional Penalties of a DUI violator in Virginia

-It is of major importance that drivers understand the difference between getting a DUI for the first time and getting DUIs on a constant basis.
+It is of major importance that drivers understand the difference between getting a DUI for the first time and getting DUI offenses on a constant basis.

 If you need a Virginia DWI Lawyer to help you with your DUI case in Virginia, call us at 888-437-7747.
 Our Virginia DUI Attorneys can help you.